Skip to Content

 If you think your toddler can do car naps, then focus on a place with a nice pool area.

 Buy some fun pool floats and plan on spending a lot of time swimming.
-And check to see what kid-friendly restaurants are nearby.
+Check to see what kid-friendly restaurants are nearby.

 WHAT TO DO ON MAUI WITH TODDLERS